Mary Beth Norton

 Mary Beth Norton (born 1943) is an American historian, specializing in American colonial history and well known for her work on women's history and the Salem witch trials.
 She is the Mary Donlon Alger Professor Emeritus of American History at the Department of History at Cornell University.
+The first woman to join the department of history at Cornell University, Norton is a pioneer of women historians not only in the United States but also in the world.

+Norton received her Bachelor of Arts (B. A.) at the University of Michigan (1964).
+The next year she completed a Master of Arts (M. A.), going on to receive her Ph.D. in 1969 at Harvard University.
 Norton served as president of the American Historical Association in 2018.
 She is a recipient of the Ambassador Book Award in American Studies for In the Devil's Snare: The Salem Witchcraft Crisis of 1692.
-Norton received her Bachelor of Arts (B. A.) at the University of Michigan (1964).
-The next year she completed a Master of Arts (M. A.), going on to receive her Ph.D. in 1969 at Harvard University.
 She identifies as a Democrat and she considers herself a Methodist.
-Mary Beth Norton is a pioneer of women historians not only in the United States but also in the whole world.
-She was the first woman to join the department of history at Cornell University.